A Bangladeshi worker is dying from cancer. Singaporeans made sure he got his last wish to go home

 She called people in high places, haggled with a medical evacuation company and sorted out last-minute landing permits.
 And in three days, donors managed to raise S$60,000 for the cause.

-The hard work paid off when Mr Sikder was flown home on a private jet.
+The hard work paid off when Mr Sikder was flown home on a private jet on the evening of May 22, just in time for the eve of Hari Raya Puasa.

 “So on the last day of the fast, he could break fast with his family,” Dr Goh said.
 “And then everybody celebrated the next day.
 It’s almost like a fairytale that he managed to arrive home for Eid.
 That to me is very, very special.”